‘Wouldn’t be here’: Officials honor 7-year-old Chicago boy who called 911 when mom was having seizure

-CHICAGO (WGN-TV) – A young boy in Chicago is being credited with saving his mom’s life by making a call.
+CHICAGO — A young Chicago boy is being credited with saving his mom’s life by making a call.

 On Friday, emergency responders honored 7-year-old D.J.
 Wilson to highlight the importance of children knowing what do to in the event of an emergency.

-“I was like, ‘Oh my God.’
-For a young person to say all the things he said to keep calm and help his mom, I mean, it was quite something,” said Chicago Fire Commissioner Annette Nance-Holt.
+“I was like, ‘oh my God.’
+For a young person to say all the things he said to keep calm and help his mom, I mean, it was quite something,” said Chicago Fire Commissioner Annettee Nance-Holt.

 On the other end of the line were veteran dispatchers Andrea Jones and Dianne Statts-Mareci.

-“I talked to him like I would talk to my grandkids … and then he just answered the questions,” said Statts-Mareci.
+“I talked to him like I would talk to my grandkids, and asked him told him to get a piece of mail if he didn’t have it – and then he just answered the questions,” said Statts-Mareci.
 “Every question I asked.
-He told me the apartment number, he kept reassuring his mom, telling her she was going to be OK.”
+He told me the apartment number, he kept reassuring his mom telling her she was going to be OK.”

-Johnson received an award for courage, and then was able to tour the OMEC center and a firehouse.
+Johnson received an award for courage then was able to tour the OMEC center and a firehouse.

 “I wouldn’t be here if it weren’t for my 7-year-old,” mother Tarissa Clark said.